 Neolithic Egypt was not a Society of Uncivilized Barbarians

-Egyptologist Günther Roeder discriminates against the indigenous people, probably for racist reasons.
+Egyptologist Günther Roeder discriminates against the indigenous people.
 He writes: »In the earliest times when no device was handed down to us, the Egyptians were a barbarous people without a higher culture.
-In those times his (religious) faith was also primitive and without much reflection« (1915/1978, II).
+In those times, his (religious) faith was also primitive and without much reflection« (1915/1978, II).
 The archaeologists Guy Brunton and Gertrude Caton-Thompson (1928, p.
-41) emphasize the contrary: »The neolithic population cannot have been, under no circumstances, ›primitive‹ people, who were just about to fight oneself out of barbarism. « Neolithic Egypt did not consist of small, sleepy peasant settlements, archaeological excavations have shown that it was not a ›civilization without cities: Hierakonpolis, Abydos, Nagada, Koptos, Nubt and may be Sakkara were very old.
+41) emphasize the contrary: »The Neolithic population cannot have been, under no circumstances, ›primitive‹ people, who were just about to fight oneself out of barbarism. « Neolithic Egypt did not consist of small, sleepy peasant settlements, archaeological excavations have shown that it was not a ›civilization without cities: Hierakonpolis, Abydos, Nagada, Koptos, Nubt and may be Sakkara were very old.
 Remains of stone foundations of the houses were found everywhere, which indicate settledness.
-What was necessary for life and death was produced in their workshops by specialized craftsmen and male and female artists.
+What was necessary for life and death was produced in their workshops by specialized craftsmen and by male and female artists.
 These included pottery for daily and cult use, grave goods, artfully crafted flint artifacts, amulets, tasteful wickerwork and woven mats.
-The art of spinning and weaving linen and cotton, which is only possible with a long experience of this fineness, was well known.
+The art of spinning, and weaving linen and cotton, which is only possible with a long experience of this fineness, were practiced.
 Women wore white skirts from waist to ankle and elegant jewelry made of shells, coral, ostrich eggs, bone, ivory, mother of pearl and semi-precious stones in the form of necklaces, bracelets, and earrings, embroidered belts and hairbands.
-The large quantities of cosmetics indicate people who cared about beauty and body maintenance.
+The large quantities of cosmetics indicates a people who cared about beauty and body maintenance.

 »Older Egyptologists, who were less familiar with social anthropology,